+In Q1 2025, overall sales were similar to Q4 2024 with slightly lower production in the quarter, but relatively stable commodity prices considering ongoing market volatility.
+Continued trending in reduced operating costs in the quarter contributed in improved operating netbacks quarter-over-quarter.
 While sales production in Q4 2024 increased from prior quarter, declines in oil prices contributed to flat overall sales revenue in Q4 2024 in comparison to Q3 2024.
 Q2 and Q3 2024 both benefited from improved oil prices, on average, but continued decreases in natural gas and NGL prices, resulting in minimal increased sales revenue in each respective quarter over Q1 2024.
-Improvements in mark-to-market valuation in Q2 and Q3 2024 of existing risk management contracts when compared to Q1 2024 as well as a realized gain on disposition in Q3 2024 were the primary factor leading to improved net operating results for to each quarter in 2024, with Q4 2024 seeing significant unrealized mark-to-market losses and an impairment loss all contributing to the overall net loss in the quarter.
+Improvements in mark-to-market valuation in Q2 and Q3 2024 were the primary factor leading to improved net operating results for each quarter in 2024, with Q4 2024 seeing significant unrealized mark-to-market losses and an impairment loss all contributing to the overall net loss in the quarter.

 In Q3 2023, gains on dispositions contributed to the net income of the Company, offsetting reduced revenue per units of productions due to decreased commodity prices in the period.
 The continued decline of commodity prices and decreased daily production after asset dispositions executed in Q1 2023 contributed to the reduced revenue in Q2 2023.
 Reduced finance expenses in Q2 2023 due to the elimination of the Term Loan that carried a high interest cost softened the effects of reduced revenue on the quarter's results.
 Q3 2023 operating results benefited from higher production rates, higher overall commodity prices in the market, and lower realized royalties per boe despite the countering effects of higher operating expense per boe due to cyclical annual expenses incurred in Q3 2023 and ongoing effects on operating costs due to the absorption of production assets acquired earlier in the 2023 year.
-Noncash items such as unrealized losses on the mark-to-market change in fair value of the oil and gas price hedges (in contrast to unrealized gains recorded in both Q1 2023 and Q2 2023) contributed significantly to the Q3 2023 net loss.
+Non-cash items such as unrealized losses on the mark-to-market change in fair value of the oil and gas price hedges (in contrast to unrealized gains recorded in both Q1 2023 and Q2 2023) contributed significantly to the Q3 2023 net loss.
 Q4 2023 saw record production levels reached and decreasing operating costs per boe compared to Q3 2023.
 However, overall realized commodity pricing declined from the prior quarter.